thinklearndo/mailnotifier/HardwareAssembly.md

 Nipper or wire cutter to remove excess from pins after soldering items

-Super glue for mounting the tilt switch on the mailbox door.
+Super glue for mounting the tilt switch on the mailbox door

-Needlenose pliers

-Phillips screw driver
+Heat gun or Hair dryer to shrink the heat shrink tubing

 3x AA batteries